Kequc/kequtwitch/readme.md

 const twitch = new Twitch('your-oauth-token');
 ```

-You are now setup to use the library.
+You are now set up to use the library!
 If you are on [the website](https://kequtwitch.kequc.com) please view the sidebar on the right or use [Github](https://github.com/Kequc/kequtwitch/tree/master/docs-md) for further documentation.

 ---
 ## Quick start